 In order to perform SCP and SSH operations from your local host to the remote cloud asset, you will need to perform the following setup steps:

-- Install or Update Systems Manager Agent on your EC2 instance – Most importantly, these new capability require the newest SSM agents be running on your cloud assets.
+- Install or Update Systems Manager Agent on your EC2 instance– Most importantly, these new capabilities require the newest SSM agents to be running on your cloud assets.
 If you were already running the Systems Manager agent, you must upgrade.

 You will typically find your SSH config file at ~/.ssh/config

 Add the following to the SSH config file:

 # SSH over Session Manager host i-* mi-* ProxyCommand sh -c "aws ssm start-session --target %h --document-name AWS-StartSSHSession --parameters 'portNumber=%p'"

 The OpenSSH Client is available as an installable component in newer versions of Windows, see this link for further information on installation.